shakfu/drift/README.md

 # drift

-A Rust take on the Elite/Oolite space sim: **real-time piloted space combat and flight on top of a deep, deterministic trading economy and a mod system.** Drift began as a headless economy core and has grown into a playable 3-D flight client, a mod-scripting runtime, a player/mission/finance layer, and a server-authoritative multiplayer scaffold — all driven by one deterministic simulation.
+An initial Rust take on the Elite/Oolite space sim: **real-time piloted space combat and flight on top of a deep, deterministic trading economy and a mod system.** Drift began as a headless economy core and has grown into a 3-D flight client, a mod-scripting runtime, a player/mission/finance layer, and a server-authoritative multiplayer scaffold — all driven by one deterministic simulation.

 The architecture keeps a hard line between two clocks.
 The **abstract galaxy simulation** is deterministic, headless, and testable — the source of truth for the economy, piracy, and every NPC agent.
 The **real-time flight layer** (the Bevy client) is where you personally fly and fight.
 The flight layer *reads* sim state and reports outcomes back only as validated commands, so the core stays byte-for-byte deterministic no matter what happens in the cockpit.
 This "two clocks, one authority" firewall is the load-bearing design decision.